Distributed Information-based Source Seeking: Information-based Source Seeking

 \paragraph{Waypoint planning} In Lines 5--8, with the source location estimate $\hat{q}$ obtained in Line 4, we generate a set of waypoints $\tilde{\mathbf{p}}(0),\ldots, \tilde{\mathbf{p}}(T)$ by applying gradient descent on $L$ with respect to $\mathbf{p}$, with $q=\hat{q}$ fixed.
 In Line 7, $\alpha_t>0$ is the step size and $M_t \succ 0$ is a directional regularization matrix.

 \paragraph{Waypoint tracking} In Lines 9--10, after the joint waypoints $\tilde{\mathbf{p}}(0),\ldots,\tilde{\mathbf{p}}(T)$ have been calculated by the gradient descent on $L$, we extract the waypoints $\tilde{p}_i(0),\ldots,\tilde{p}_i(T)$ for each mobile sensor $i$, and use the motion planner $MP$ to calculate a sequence of control inputs $u_i(1),\ldots,u_i(T)$ and apply the control at the first instance $u_i(1)$ to the corresponding mobile sensor.\footnote{This is inspired by the framework of receding horizon control/model predictive control\cite{mayne2014model} which works well when the tracking trajectory is time-varying.
-For more information about motion planning, please refer to Appendix \ref{append:motion-planning}.} \begin{remark} Note the algorithm aims to minimize $L(\mathbf{p},\hat{q})$ rather than $L(\mathbf{p}, q)$, which raises the question of whether improving the former leads to a decrease in the value of the latter.
-Intuitively, it is expected that if $\hat{q}$ and $q$ are sufficiently close to each other, i.e., the estimation error is small, then improving $L(\mathbf{p},\hat{q})$ will decrease $L(\mathbf{p},q)$.
+For more information about motion planning, please refer to Appendix \ref{append:motion-planning}.} \begin{remark} Note the algorithm aims to minimize $L(\mathbf{p},\hat{q})$ rather than $L(\mathbf{p}, q)$ ($\mathbf{p}$ being the decision variable), which raises the question of whether improving the former leads to a decrease in the value of the latter.
+Intuitively, it is expected that if $\hat{q}$ and $q$ are sufficiently close to each other, i.e., the estimation error is small, then changing $\mathbf{p}$ to reduce the value of $L(\mathbf{p},\hat{q})$ will make $L(\mathbf{p},q)$ decrease.
 These two algorithm components rely on each other to function as a whole. \end{remark}